Darkwiiyou/automatic-ripping-machine/README.md

   - Robust Start Date/Time/Job Time rendering (handles DB formats reliably)
   - Progress bar reworked with an in-bar percentage label (left‑anchored)
   - Stage display is smarter: clearly shows Scanning, Ripping, Transcoding, Waiting, and appends detailed steps when available (e.g., `Track 3/10`)
+- Advanced JSON config tool
+  - A more capable JSON editor for `arm.yaml` and UI settings (validation, better UX)
 - ddrescue integration
   - When ddrescue is used to create an ISO from damaged media, the UI shows stage, ETA, and progress parsed from ddrescue logs
   - Install helper included (see `arm-dependencies/scripts/install_ddrescue.sh`)